osiweb/Hardware/repro/readme.md

 and also to help OSI owners restore, repair, or reconfigure their machines while keeping the machines as true to the original feel as possible.

+Descriptions and manuals for these boards can be found at Dave's OSI repository: http://osiweb.org/#Hardware.
+Further descriptions, information, and photos can be found at Mark's OSI board catalog: http://osi.marks-lab.com/boards/boards.html

 ## Scans
 Many of these boards were scanned by Mile High Test (http://www.mhtest.com/), now part of Gardien (http://na.gardien.com/).
 The gerbers returned from the scanning process were processed as follows: